maemo-leste/maemo-leste.github.io/content/maemo-leste-april-2018-update.rst

 TODO: Mention Nexus 5 phone calls?

-TODO: Picture of maemo-leste on the android thing (ask notkit for picture) https://i.imgur.com/mdg9RxJ.jpg
+TODO: Picture of maemo-leste on the Gemini PDA (ask notkit for picture) https://i.imgur.com/mdg9RxJ.jpg

 On the software side